GoInterject/GoInterject.github.io/wDeveloper/L-Dev-Error-Handling.md

 ![](/images/Error-Handling/01.png)
 <br>

-**@ErrorMessageToUser** - a string containing a description of the error, with or without a prefix of ‘UserNotice:’.
+**@ErrorMessageToUser** - a string containing a description of the error, with or without a prefix of ‘UserNotice:'.

 **severity** - generally a number from 0-18 ranking the severity of the error, typically 18 if you want to stop the execution of a stored procedure.